levelhoon/bgfx-template-for-new-project/README.md

 1. After unzip the "Library Code" folder to the desired path.
 (It doesn't matter if you don't unpack it in the same folder)
 2. Note or remember the path to the Library Code directory.
-3. You should to modify the environment variable on BGFX_CODE.
+3. You should to modify the Windows environment variable on BGFX_CODE.
   (i did settings path at like a image), set the path to the path you noted earlier.
   ![BGFX_CODE](https://media.discordapp.net/attachments/924117396090933269/924396847068483656/unknown.png)
 4. After that, build and run the template project.